-Revenue comprises the fair value of the consideration received or receivable for the project sales and rendering of services in the ordinary course of the Group's activities.
-Revenue is presented, net of value-added tax, rebates and discounts, and after eliminating sales within the Group.
+Revenue comprises the fair value of the consideration received or receivable for project sales and rendering of services in the ordinary course of the Group's activities.
+Revenue is presented, net of goods and services tax, rebates and discounts, and after eliminating sales within the Group.